 ISFiT is short for the “International Student Festival in Trondheim”.
 What the name does not say, is that ISFiT is also the world’s largest international student festival.

+ISFiT is a non-profit organization and is brought to life with the efforts of more than 400 student volunteers.
+The vision of ISFiT is to create a better future for young people in the world.
 ISFiT is arranged every other year, and each festival has a theme related to social and political topics with international relevance.
 The festival is held in the city of Trondheim, Norway.
-Here, over 450 students from all over the world gather to attend 17 different workshops and take part in the festivals culture program.
-ISFiT is a non-profit organization and is brought to life with the efforts of more than 400 student volunteers.
+Here, over 450 students from all over the world gather to attend 18 different workshops and take part in the cultural program of the festival.

 A brief history of ISFiT